 Build your credit score

 The truth is that if you have bad credit, you’re likely to pay more for a loan.
 The only solution then, certainly over the longer term, is to start building your credit score.
-There are lots of different steps you can take to build your credit score, some of which will have an almost instantaneous impact and others which will have a more gradual effect.
+According to a financial advisor from San Jose, There are lots of different steps you can take to build your credit score, some of which will have an almost instantaneous impact and others which will have a more gradual effect.
 That includes:

 - Using a credit card regularly and responsibly